Musical instrument classification

 In organology, the study of musical instruments, many methods of classifying instruments exist.
-Most methods are specific to a particular cultural group and were developed to serve that culture's musical needs.
+Most methods are specific to a particular cultural group and were developed to serve the musical needs of that culture.
 Culture-based classification methods sometimes break down when applied outside that culture.
 For example, a classification based on instrument use may fail when applied to another culture that uses the same instrument differently.

 In the study of Western music, the most common classification method divides instruments into the following groups: